cucapra/diospyros/evaluation/README.md

 ## Prerequisites

 ### Option 1: VirtualBox
-If you use the provided VirtualBox virtual machine, it has all dependencies pre-installed.
+If you use the [provided VirtualBox virtual machine][VM], it has all dependencies pre-installed.

 1. Using [VirtualBox][], open the provided OVA file and follow the instructions to import and start the VM.
 Then log in with: